Ramazan-Yuksel/Reptievo/README.md

 ### 🔧 Workout Customization

 * Reorder exercises
-* Override weights and sets
+* Override weights, sets, and reps
 * Swap exercises for tier-ranked alternatives (equipment-quality-based ordering)
 * Add or remove exercises from any day
 * Real-time synchronization with the backend